Updated November 2016

 In choosing a suitable corporate name, consideration must be given to the requirements under the CNCA and OCA, which are explained below.
 In addition, other considerations to discuss with the client include whether the name reflects the nature of the organization, is easily recognizable and whether to seek trademark protection.

-- The CNCA also allows the client to choose a number name as the corporation's legal name.
+- The CNCA also allows the use of a number name as the corporation's legal name.
 Using a bilingual name is also permitted.

 - It is possible to apply for a name pre-approval decision from Corporations Canada in advance of incorporation to ensure that a desired name will be approved.